Obama Gives Detroit Its Best Day In Decades

 Bullet Trains in America?

-OK, we admit it - this is the coolest video we have seen in a long time.
+this is the coolest video we have seen in a long time.
 And it’s going to happen, thanks to California voters passing a $10B bond measure.
 The Environmental Impact Statement is complete and it’s supported by the Sierra Club.

-Electric high-speed trains are five times more efficient than flying and three times better than driving.
+five times more efficient than flying and three times better than driving.
 We think the timing and technology couldn’t be better...

 Read More...